anshtiwatne/hack-dlrc/FAQ.md

 ## The online editor does not support my language, what do I do?

-You need not use the online editor, the only thing that matters is obtaining the final answer and submitting it in the Answer box.
+You need not use the online editor, the only thing that matters is obtaining the final answer and submitting it in the answer box.

 ## Do I need to be a student in DLRC to participate?